 - Sump pump to avoid water damage

-- Uses dual-shafted technology to
+- Uses dual-shafted technology to reduce solids in

-and industrial applications
+standard and industrial applications

 - Utilizes a 3 or 5 horsepower motor